Lobster loos

-The Lobster loos are iconic public toilets in Wellington, the capital city of New Zealand.
-They are part of the Kumutoto public space, on Queen's Wharf along the Wellington Waterfront.
+The lobster loos are iconic public toilets in Wellington, the capital city of New Zealand.
+They are part of the Kumutoto public space near Queen's Wharf on the Wellington Waterfront.
 They are formed from two concrete 'tentacles' covered over by a red-orange steel shroud.
+Updraft through the tentacles provides natural ventilation.
+The toilets were designed by Bret Thurston of Studio Pacific architects and cost $375,000 to build, twice as much as an ordinary facility.
 The toilets have been the subject of international interest.

 The toilets are open 24 hours.